binbash0/python-script-toolbox/README.md

 ## Features:

-- **Network Scanner (`network_scanner`):** A script designed for scanning networks, identifying active hosts, and providing essential information about each device.
+- **Network Scanner (`network_scanner.py`):** A script designed for scanning networks, identifying active hosts, and providing essential information about each device.
 Useful for cybersecurity assessments and network monitoring.

+  - **Usage:**
+    - Ensure you have Python installed.
+    - Open a terminal and navigate to the directory containing `network_scanner.py`.
+    - Run the following command:
+      ```bash
+      python network_scanner.py
+      ```
+    - Follow the prompts to enter the target IP address, starting port, and ending port.

--
+  - **Dependencies:**
+    - This script requires Python.
+You can download it from [python.org](https://www.python.org/downloads/).
+    - No additional Python packages are needed.

--
+  - **Notes:**
+    - Adjust the timeout in `sock.settimeout(1)` if needed for your network conditions.
+    - Please use this tool responsibly and in accordance with applicable laws and regulations.

 ## Usage: